glibin/gameminer-faq/README_en.md

 No.

-##  Giveaway which I entered was deleted; will I get back coal/gold?
+## A giveaway which I entered was deleted; will I get back my coal/gold?

 Yes, you will get back your gold.
 But no, you will not get back your coal.